Student Code of Conduct 4.402

 - Attempting to influence the impartiality of a member of a disciplinary committee prior to, and/or during the course of, the judicial proceeding

-- Harassment (verbal or physical) and/or intimidation of a member of a disciplinary committee prior to, during, and/or after a judicial proceeding.
+- Harassment (verbal or physical) and/or intimidation of a member of a disciplinary committee. or witness prior to, during, and/or after a judicial proceeding.

 - Failure to comply with the sanction(s) imposed under the Student Discipline Procedure